 AQA Psychology is taught at A level only.
-Psychology is taught by Mrs Chandan who is the subject leader for this course.
+Psychology is taught by Mrs Sagoo who is the subject leader for this course.

 The course is designed to ensure students understand psychological explanations of human behaviour and the research that underpins these explanations.
 Students learn to critically evaluate psychological explanations and research.